 Step two – Removing the Black Mold

 Once you have the room adequately sealed and the area to be treated damped down you can start to clean.
 Thoroughly clean using soap and then disinfect with a preparation specifically made to kill mold.
 Black mold may be growing in areas where it is not visible so you need to clean all the surfaces where the spores may have landed.
 After cleaning the areas thoroughly dry them.
 Non-porous materials such as plastics, metals, glass etc. can be reused.
-Some semi-porous materials, such as wood and concrete, may have been so damaged that they need to be replaced and many porous materials such as paper, ceiling tiles, carpets, insulation etc. can be so heavily damaged by black mold that they may also be unusable.
+Some semi-porous materials, such as wood and concrete, may have been so damaged that they need to be replaced with foundation repair atlanta workers’ assistance, and many porous materials such as paper, ceiling tiles, carpets, insulation etc. can be so heavily damaged by black mold that they may also be unusable.

 Disposing of Contaminated Materials